-- Access to searchable online database of more than 600 grant opportunities (and growing!) targeted to school districts.
+- Access to searchable online database of grant opportunities targeted to school districts.

 - Annual workshop for staff on basic grant-writing, developing ideas for fundable projects or other topics as requested by participating districts.
 The workshop is held annually in February, with registration details announced in January.
 Note: this workshop is open only to districts that are Capital Region BOCES components, or Level 2 or Level 4 Grants Service clients.